zikula-modules/Mediashare/docs/readme.txt

 Where xxx is a random identifier (see the security chapter below)

-You can also use [mediashare] in PostNuke's menu - this leads to the top album.
+You can also use [mediashare] in Zikula's menu - this leads to the top album.